futurice/symptomradar/README.md

 ## Developing the stand alone (React) app

+### Map embed

+The map view has two router paths, root `/` and `/map-embed`.
+The embed is used in news articles inside an iframe.
+The iframe needs a height defined and the content will adapt to that height (unlike for the form embed, which uses `iframeResizer` library with HS and on our site, making the iframe height adapt to the content height).

+The main difference is that the embed does not have a header.
+There are also some style adjustments that target the embed version.

+If the map view is edited, the embed version should also be tested.
+Locally you can check `/map-embed`.
+It's good to also test within an iframe.
+Ask the team for a test article URL.
+Also keep in mind that the updates will go to all news articles where the embed is already included.

+### Survey page

-Note that the embedded form on the survey page does not work locally, the iframe does not load the correct content there.
+The embedded form on the survey page does not work locally, the iframe does not load the correct content there.
 If you want to test it, you can for example temporarily change the relative path in `Survey.tsx` to point in dev

 `src="https://dev.oiretutka.fi/embed/v1/?variant=plain"`